michael-fadly/ECS/07/README.md

-# Chapter 7 - jQuery
+# Chapter 7 - jQuery and json